markqvist/Sideband/README.md

 ## On Linux

 On all Linux-based operating systems, Sideband is available as a `pip`/`pipx` package.
+You can either pull and install Sideband directly from the `pip` repository, or download and install locally using `whl` package from the [latest release page](https://github.com/markqvist/Sideband/releases/latest).

 This installation method **includes desktop integration**, so that Sideband will show up in your applications menu and launchers.
 Below are install steps for the most common recent Linux distros.
 For Debian 11, see the end of this section.

 #### Basic Installation
 You will first need to install a few dependencies for voice calls, audio messaging and Codec2 support to work: